 Figure 2.
 Figure showing the narrow luminal opening due to thickening of small bowel wall from Crohn’s disease

-Radiographic studies may include a CT scan of the abdomen and pelvis to evaluate for inflammation or narrowing of the bowel, intra-abdominal abscesses (pockets of infection), or a fistula connection between bowel and other structures.
+Radiographic studies may include a CT or an MRI scan of the abdomen and pelvis to evaluate for inflammation or narrowing of the bowel, intraabdominal abscesses (pockets of infection), or a fistula connection between bowel and other structures.
 Usually, this study requires the patient to drink a solution containing contrast material so that these abnormalities can be more clearly visualized.
 To differentiate chronic versus recent inflammation, your physician may sometimes order additional tests to show the inflammation and affected areas in greater detail.
-A non-radiographic test may be used when there is concern for additional radiation exposure in a patient who has a history of multiple past radiographic tests.

 WHAT ARE THE TREATMENT OPTIONS FOR CROHN’S DISEASE?